 Method 2: Flat files

 This solution is most often chosen by universities and analysts who don’t want to integrate via APIs.
 Flat files are a type of structured data file that groups certain relevant historical information and stores it in CSV format.
 This is the easiest way to get the data, as you simply enter what specific information you need and what period it should be from.
+Using flat files can save money by simplifying the data collection process.
 You then proceed to payment and receive the file.
-An example of a tool that provides flat files is Cryptotick.
-It allows you to access tick-by-tick data, which is essential for backtesting trading strategies and understanding past market conditions.
+Flat Files allows you to access tick-by-tick data, which is essential for backtesting trading strategies and understanding past market conditions.

 Pros of flat files